nitrocaster/xrConsole/README.md

 **Known problems:**

 * No smooth scrolling (does anyone need it?)
-* No coloring customization: log line color is detected by its first character exactly like in S.T.A.L.K.E.R. console
+* Limited color customization: log line color is detected by its first characters
 * Log and command line can't be selected with mouse (would be really useful)

 Bugs